usatlas/AFdocs/tier3docs/work-with-CERN/BNL/Work-between-BNL-CERN.md

 Please be aware that in the above command the realm **CERN.CH** must be in **UPPERCASE**.

+As convience for the US ATLAS users, we have installed the eos-client and eos-fusex packages on the interactive nodes.

+After obtaining your CERN Kerberos ticket, you can access the ATLAS EOS instance.

+To list your files:

+   ls /eos/atlas/...

+To copy files from EOS:

+   cp /eos/atlas/YourDir/YourFilename.root .

+To copy files to your EOS area at CERN:

+  cp MyNewFile.xxx /eos/atlas/YourDir/MyNewFile.xxx

+You can create new directories in your EOS area at CERN:

+  mkdir /eos/atlas/YourDir/NewDirectory

 In addition, you can also use ssh-tunnel to **eosatlas.cern.ch**:

     ssh -NfL 1094:eosatlas:1094 lxplus.cern.ch